DIY

 If you want to add some more scratches or variation, you can use the cup brush attachment in a few areas as well.
 You can even lightly run the brush in the direction opposite of your wood grain to give it some scratches across the surface.

-Before you dive into this part, I’d recommend trying out one or both of the methods on a piece of scrap wood to see if you like them.
+Before you dive into this part, I’d recommend trying out one or all of the methods on a piece of scrap wood to see if you like them and to get a feel for how much texture you want to add.

-If you want to add some more dents and dings to your wood to give it even more of a reclaimed look, there are two main things you can do.
+If you want to add some more dents and dings to your wood to give it even more of a reclaimed look, there are a few main things you can do.

 The second option is to put a handful of screws or nails into an old sock.
 Then hold the end of the sock so that it’s closed up and hit the sock onto the wood in various places.